This printed article is located at https://investor.amosgroup.com/financials.html

 Loss for the period

-Review of condensed interim statements of financial position
+Review of condensed interim consolidated statements of financial position

 Current assets